TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

 ```
 new SuperInterval(doSomething, 3000);
 ```
-If you just had to keep chaining the timeouts like,
+Especially useful in situations where you just have to keep adding to the chain of timeouts like,
 ```
 new SuperTimeout(doSomething, 3000);
 function doSomething() {